aubreyrjones/lemon-py/README.md

 "value" tokens are defined by a regular expression, and are returned with both a token code and a text value.
-A single sub-match may be specified, and if present will denote a partial value to be extracted from the overall token match [note: this could be expanded with relative ease to permit selection of a particular match within the pattern].
-No type conversions are done, all values are returned as strings.
+A single sub-match may be specified, and if present will be used to extract the submatch as the token's value.
+No type conversions are applied, all values are returned as strings.

 Value token patterns are checked in the same order they are defined with `add_value_type`, which is the same order they're specified in